Kotofuji Takaya: Retirement from sumo

-He became an elder of the Japan Sumo Association, under the name of Kumegawa Oyakata, but he had to leave the sumo world in July 1999 when his toshiyori name was needed by his retiring former stablemate Kotoinazuma.
+Kotofuji became an elder of the Japan Sumo Association, under the name of Kumegawa Oyakata, but he had to leave the sumo world in July 1999 when his toshiyori name was needed by his retiring former stablemate Kotoinazuma.
 Because his career as an oyakata had lasted less than four years, he was not entitled to any retirement money.
 Kotofuji then launched a new career as a television personality, doing reporting and sportscasting.
 He was a member of Konishiki's talent agency.
 He also worked as a manager of one of ex-sekiwake Takatoriki's yakiniku restaurants.

 In February 2014 he was arrested for engaging in a fake marriage to a Korean national so she could receive permanent resident status.

+The former Kotofuji suffered from diabetes for many years, but in January 2021, he suffered a cerebral infarction and underwent surgery to remove part of his skull.
+In September of the same year, he was on the brink of death due to aspiration pneumonia.
+He was no longer able to speak after his stroke surgery, but he was able to communicate and express emotions.
+He lost consciousness in October 2024, and died on 8 August 2025, at the age of 60.

 Fighting style

 Kotofuji was a yotsu-sumo wrestler, preferring a hidari-yotsu, (right hand outside, left hand inside) grip on his opponent's mawashi.
 His most common winning kimarite was yori-kiri, a straightforward force out, which accounted for half his victories at sekitori level, but he was also fond of using his right hand grip to win by uwatenage, or overarm throw.
 His height of 192 cm made him amongst the tallest wrestlers but his weight of 145 kg was not much more than most of his competitors.